-Under either procedure, certain minimum licensing qualifications, such as age and good character, generally must be satisfied; but some entry requirements, most typically the written examination, may be waived for those licensed elsewhere. addition, an applicant for reciprocal or endorsement licensing frequently must meet other statutorily prescribed standards.
-For example, several statutes require that the licensing requirements of the state in which the applicant already is licensed be substantially similar to those established by Arizona See.
-A.R.S. §§ 32-922.01(A)(1)(chiropractic examiners), -1683(5)(a) (dispensing opticians), -1723(1) (optometrists must hold a license in another jurisdiction where requirements meet or exceed Arizona.)
-Other requirements for licensure by reciprocity or endorsement sometimes include passing a uniform national examination or examination of another state or jurisdiction.
-See, e.g., A.R.S. § 32-1426(A) (medical doctors); a background or degree, e.g., A.R.S. § 32-1922(B)(1) particular educational (pharmacists); or a minimum level of experience in the profession or occupation, e.g., A.R.S. § 32-1523(3) (naturopathic doctors).
-Under reciprocal licensing, the state or jurisdiction in which the applicant is licensed must grant the holders of Arizona licenses waiver of entry requirements similar to those waived in Arizona.
-See, e.g., A.R.S. § 32-322(C) (barbers).
+Under either procedure, certain minimum licensing qualifications, such as age and good character, generally must be satisfied; but some entry requirements, most typically the written examination, may be waived for those licensed elsewhere.
+In addition, an applicant for reciprocal or endorsement licensing frequently must meet other statutorily prescribed standards.
+For example, several statutes require that the licensing requirements of the state in which the applicant already is licensed be substantially similar to those established by Arizona law. §§ 32- 922.01(A)(1)(chiropractic examiners), -1683(5)(a) (dispensing opticians).
+Other requirements for licensure by reciprocity or endorsement sometimes include passing a uniform national examination or examination of another state or jurisdiction, e.g., A.R.S. § 32-1426(A) (medical doctors); a particular educational background or degree, e.g., A.R.S. § 32-1922(B)(1) (pharmacists); or a minimum level of experience in the profession or occupation, e.g., A.R.S. § 32-1523(3) (naturopathic doctors). reciprocal licensing, the state or jurisdiction in which the applicant is licensed must grant the holders of Arizona licenses waiver of entry requirements similar to those waived in Arizona.
+E.g., A.R.S. § 32-322(C) (barbers).